Philippa Spurway Interior Architect

 Staying In Kotor

-On this visit to Montenegro I decided to see if it is possible to find people to help me with do a building project in Montenegro.
+On this visit to Montenegro, I decided to see if it is possible to find people who could help me move forward with a building project here.

-I needed to find an English speaking local architects who would submit my drawings to the municipality and a company to build this property.
+I needed to find an English-speaking local architects who would submit my drawings to the municipality, as well as a reliable company to carry out the construction.

-I also had meetings in Kotor with my solicitor and bank, to give my solicitor the necessary rights to legally act on my behalf whenever I'm out of the country.
+I also had meetings in Kotor with my solicitor and bank, where I arranged to give my solicitor the legally authority to act on my behalf whenever I'm out of the country.

 Screen Shot 2012-02-07 at 22.06.10